prebid/prebid.github.io/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.md

 #### Step 4: Present the interstitial ad
 {:.no_toc}

-[Display](https://developers.google.com/ad-manager/mobile-ads-sdk/ios/interstitial#display_the_ad) an interstitial ad right after recieving it or later in natural pauses in the flow of an app.
+Follow the [GMA SDK guide](https://developers.google.com/ad-manager/mobile-ads-sdk/ios/interstitial#display_the_ad) to display an interstitial ad right after receiving it or later in natural pauses in the flow of an app.

 ## Video Interstitial